 “I have heard it said that the two standard tutorial questions at Oxford are “What does he mean?” and “How does he know?”
 I doubt the report—no university could be that good…”

-I think these are good questions to replace Foucault’s “tiresome” ones, and better than the ones that Foucault proposes, since they threaten to do away with the author altogether.
+I think these are good questions to replace Foucault’s “tiresome” ones, and better than the ones that Foucault proposes, since his threaten to do away with the author altogether.
 I don’t think we should always reduce “How does the author know?” to question about the control and circulation of discourse.
 We shouldn’t always think that “authors” must account for their “authority” (and hence their authenticity).
 We should mean these questions in the ordinary sense of what justification the author has for believing the claims made in the text.
 Are those justifications also good enough for us?

 I truly believe that our discourse needs to recover its author function.
 It should be possible ask each other what we mean and how we know without raising profound questions of authenticity or dissolving them in “diverse functions of the subject” (collaborating with other subjects on a proliferating network of social media).
 I’m not saying an analysis like this can’t bring interesting features of discourse to light.
 I’m just saying we shouldn’t be embarrassed to presume the authority we need to speak our minds.
 And while I would never demand that authors reveal their “most profound selves” to me in their writing, I do expect to learn what is on their minds from reading them.